StevenChangZH/FastPupillaryFatiqueDetection/README.md

 * `includes.h`: include all headers.
 * `nullref.h`: provide nullref realization.
 * `CVEx.h`: extend OpenCV algorithms and used in main.cpp
-* `ThreadController.h/cpp`: controls a thread and its method.
+* `PDThreadController.h/cpp`: controls a thread and its method.
 Modify your actions within ThreadController::runLoop() method.
-* `ThreadPool.h/cpp`: a thread pool.
+* `PDThreadPool.h/cpp`: a thread pool.
 Also it is a singleton - but not use it directly.
 Use SingletonGrabber to access the instance.
-* `ThreadJob.h/cpp`: algorithm processing the image and get the diameter.
+* `PDThreadJob.h/cpp`: algorithm processing the image and get the diameter.
 * `SingletonGrabber.h`: encapsulate a static singleton instance to realize singleton design pattern.
 * `haarcascade_eye_tree_eyeglasses.xml`: classifier you can find from OpenCV.
+* `/Threads` under this folder there is a suit to use multithreads functionality of C++11 with continuous pool and queued pool.

 ### Procedure Folder
 Codes in this folder displays how our algorithms processing an image.